Workers' Comp vs. Personal Injury

 Workers' Compensation: Pros and Cons

-In many cases, employers and their insurance companies are reluctant to pay for injuries in full.
+In many cases, employers and their insurance companies are unwilling to pay for injuries in full.
 As a result, they may attempt to minimize your payout by convincing or tricking you into accepting less than maximum compensation.
 Also, as soon as you file for workers' comp, you give up your right to sue your employer.
 This is why it is often in the workers' best interest to pursue personal injury before or instead of a workers' comp claim.

 Personal Injury: Pros and Cons